Teaching

 Contributor to Graphic Communication Design masters program

-Contributor to Fællesfag (foundational courses) in design theory, sustainability, design thinking, design strategy) for Visual Design and Interaction, Visual Game and Media Design, Fashion, Cothing and Textiles, Product+ programs
+Contributor to Fællesfag (foundational courses) in design theory, sustainability, design thinking, design strategy) for Visual Design and Interaction, Visual Game and Media Design, Fashion, Clothing and Textiles, Product+ programs

 Organized case study collaboration projects with external stakeholders focuses on sustainability and design including Carlsberg, Aarstiderne, Moebe, Henrik Vibskov and Bang & Olufsen.